It's hard to believe that I am the CEO of a multi-million dollar company.

 My first photoshoot was me and my clothes in front of an ugly old sheet out in the driveway.
 My boyfriend took all the photos.
 Luckily, he also knew how to use Photoshop and made me a banner for my shop.

-I listed the stuff on Etsy and was freaking SHOCKED when I made sales in the first day.
+I listed the stuff online and was freaking SHOCKED when I made sales in the first day.
 What?!
 I was amazed.
 I think I made like $200 and was just...I couldn’t believe I made my closet room rent in one day.
 It used to take me a month of hustling at my shows to make that.

 That first day was the motivation I needed to keep going.